captchaflag/captchaflag.github.com/source/_posts/2014-10-28-hack-dot-lu-2014-guess-the-flag.markdown

 ## Analysis

-An visual inspection of the source code raised some potential issues, but they were all red herrings.
+A visual inspection of the source code raised some potential issues, but they were all red herrings.
 For instance, the rtrim() function increments by 2 instead of one, but that doesn't buy us anything: